-In her new book, Rebel Talent: Why It Pays to Break the Rules at Work and in Life (Dey Street Books, 2018), Francesca Gino, the Tandon Family Professor of Business Administration at Harvard Business School, argues that a healthy dose of rebellion can deepen our engagement and help us meet ourmost important goals.
-We asked Gino a few questions about how some of the core principles of rebel talent can improve our outcomes in negotiation.
+In her book, Rebel Talent: Why It Pays to Break the Rules at Work and in Life (Dey Street Books, 2018), Francesca Gino, the Tandon Family Professor of Business Administration at Harvard Business School, argues that a healthy dose of rebellion can deepen our engagement and help us meet our most important goals.
+We asked Professor Gino a few questions about how some of the core principles of rebel talent can improve our outcomes in negotiation.

 Francesca Gino: One way we can all experience authenticity is by making ourselves vulnerable.
 Vulnerability is a powerful concept in negotiation, but one that is poorly understood.
 Information is power, and we often approach negotiations thinking we need to keep as much information as possible to ourselves so that we don’t end up being exploited.
 But this mindset often backfires.
 To learn about one another’s positions and, more importantly, interests, we need to share information, even if doing so makes us feel vulnerable.
 When we open up to others in this way, they return the “favor.”
 In the process, we build the trust we need to identify issues we feel differently about to discover tradeoffs and create value in negotiation.

 You write that curiosity is an undervalued trait in the business world.
 How does curiosity benefit negotiators, and how can they cultivate it?

 FG: As my colleagues and I often say when teaching negotiation, “What you learn in negotiation depends on what you’re willing to learn.”
 This means that how we ask questions and frame our arguments greatly influences how curious we are—and how much we will learn at the table.
 In negotiation, learning is critical to expanding the pie and creating value.